Using CampSite's import tool, admin users can upload families, campers, alumni, and custom field data into their database in mass.

 Click and edit the problematic value.
 When you're finished, submit the fixed row.

 For example, in the screenshot above, CampSite identified that the Camper ID value is not unique, which is a problem.
-This problem can be fixed by changing the "1002" ID number to a unique value and clicking Submit fixed row.
+Fix this problem by changing the "1002" ID number to a unique value and clicking Submit fixed row.

 If the fixed row is imported successfully, a confirmation message will appear at the top of CampSite, and the row will disappear from the list of problems.